“I’m sick”…“Take a pill”…

 “I’m depressed”…“Take a pill”…

 It is a great frustration of mine that much of the medical industry, as a whole, addresses symptoms and rarely looks at the cause beneath the surface.
-Medications work acutely rather long term which leads us right back to the beginning.
+Medications work acutely rather than long term which leads us right back to the beginning.

 Now that your mindset is in a better place it’s time to tackle the inevitable anxiety and stress that pop up throughout the days and weeks.

-This can include journaling, meditation, grounding, or a cold shower.
+This can include journaling, meditation, grounding or a cold shower.
 Sometimes it can just include spending 5-10 minutes by yourself enjoying a cup of coffee before starting your day.
 The goal here is to not start your day in a cortisol-filled fight or flight mode but find a routine that will help you start the day in a parasympathetic state.

 If you find yourself at the point where your anxiety is interfering with your daily life, whether it’s in the form of panic attacks or just constant worry and dread over everything going on around you, seek professional help.
 In some cases, the best way to address your feelings may be through therapy or medication.
 It can also be helpful to speak with a professional who specializes in treating anxiety disorders—they’ll have tools and techniques specifically geared toward helping people overcome those issues.